Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

       q.append(cur.right)
 ```
 Pros: simplicity

-Cons: it doesn't allow tracking which levelof the current node is on, which is often required to calculate the minimum depth of a binary tree.
+Cons: it doesn't allow tracking which level of the current node is on, which is often required to calculate the minimum depth of a binary tree.

 2. Double loop method: most common way of performing level order traversal as it records the level of each node.